DashBookProject/Plotly-Dash/Bonus-Content/Components/cards.md

 the complete reference for using Bootstrap cards in the Dash Boostrap Components [documentation.](https://dash-bootstrap-components.opensource.faculty.ai/docs/components/card/)

-As you can see, this looks pretty dull.
-We'll show some ways to style the card to make it more appealing  -- and more importantly  -- to convey key information at a glance.
+Next we'll show how to jazz it up to make it look better  -- and more importantly  -- so it conveys key information at a glance.

 ![simple card](https://user-images.githubusercontent.com/72614349/193452367-c222b23b-5e11-4398-a150-2c3f9df72ad3.png)